-You’ll be assigned a mentor and be trained up on everything there is to know about the product you’re selling, as well as the company behind the product.
+The business will assign you a mentor and train you on everything there’s to know about the product you’re selling, as well as the company behind it.

-Your training will be specific to the company.
-For example, as a Body Shop At Home consultant you’ll be taught all the ethics that The Body Shop products endorse, such as fair trading, protecting the planet and anti-animal testing.
-Similarly, with Ann Summers, party games are taught so you’ll be able to the tailor the event to your customers.
+Your training will be specific to the brand.
+For example, as a Body Shop At Home consultant you’ll be taught all the ethics that the products endorse.
+That’s fair trading, protecting the planet and anti-animal testing.
+Working for Ann Summers, you’ll learn to arrange party games so you can tailor the event to your customers.

 Step 4: Like what you’re reading?
 Here’s what to do now

-To get started as a hostess or consultant, you just need to fill in your details on the websites of the companies you’re keen to represent, and a contact will be in touch to get you started.
+To get started as a hostess or consultant, you just need to fill in your details on the websites of the companies you’re keen to represent.
+They’ll get in touch to get you started.

-- Read more about it: We highlight some of the bigger, more common home-selling opportunities in our article on how to host a product party for cash and also delve into the nitty gritty of how much you can potentially earn from using your living room in this way, as well as some of the costs to bear in mind.
+- Read more about it: we highlight some of the bigger, more common home-selling opportunities in our article on how to host a product party for cash.
+Find out more about the nitty gritty of how much you can potentially earn from using your living room this way, as well as some of the costs to bear in mind.

-- Do it, just with your own home-made products: We also look at the idea of doing your own DIY product party if you make some products yourself.
-Apparently, making your own beauty products is actually easier that it sounds and you can unleash your inner potion powers in our article here on how to make your own cosmetics to sell.
+- Do it, just with your own home-made products: we also look at the idea of creating your own DIY product party if you make cosmetics yourself.
+Making beauty products at home is actually easier that it sounds.
+You can unleash your inner potion powers in our article here on how to make your own cosmetics to sell.

-Of course, there’s no need to limit yourself to selling products.
-You could use your living room to host a pop-up vintage clothes market, or – the latest thing in food – a themed supper club (you’ll need to use your kitchen, and culinary prowess for this one too).
-If you can picture yourself whipping up a gourmet meal to serve some unknown guests, you could well start raking in gourmet cash; and making a name for yourself in the home cheffing world too.
+Of course, you don’t need to limit yourself to selling products.
+You could use your living room to host a pop-up vintage clothes market or – the latest thing in food – a themed supper club (you’ll need to use your kitchen and culinary prowess for this one).
+If you can picture yourself whipping up a gourmet meal to serve to a bunch of strangers, you could well start raking in gourmet cash.
+And perhaps even make a name for yourself in the home cheffing world too.

 Get paid to look after your own children

 A childminder working full-time may earn between £10,000 and £18,000 a year.
-It may be possible to earn more.
-Remember this bonus point: Childminders set their own fees, which can range from £3 to £6 an hour per child.
+You could make more – childminders set their own fees.
+Depending on where you live and how much experience you have, you could charge from £3 to £10 an hour per child.

-Pay levels are set locally, rather than nationally, and are dependent upon the number of children cared for, the setting in which you work and the number of hours you do.
-The better qualified you are, the more experience you get and the higher your level of responsibility – then the higher your salary is likely to be.
+Pay levels are set locally rather than nationally.
+They depend on the number of children you look after, the setting in which you work and the number of hours you do.
+The better qualified you are, the more experience you get and the higher your level of responsibility.
+This also translates to a higher salary, of course.